• Home

 For any insurance coverage, it is always best to contact your provider before making a purchase to understand your plan’s specific requirements and benefits.

 Yes, you can travel with your regular CPAP machine.
-It’s important to label your device with your name to avoid confusion.
+It’s important to label your device with your name to avoid confusion at customs at the airport.
 CPAP machines are recognized as medical devices, so you won’t be charged extra when bringing them as carry-on luggage on flights.

 We also offer smaller, portable devices like the AirMini, which are convenient for travel.
 However, please note that these portable machines are considered luxury items and are not covered by government funding programs.